sgordon2004/FORAGER/README.md

 # FORAGER

-Instructions on running formatter.py: import the format_json() method into the file you're working on that needs the data format_json() returns all the questions in the JSON in a formatted version Slice return by 5 so that you only feed 5 questions to Groq at a time (to avoid token timeout)
+Instructions on running formatter.py:
+1. Import the format_json() method into the file you're working on that needs the data
+2. format_json() returns a dictionary of all the questions
+    - Each entry in the dictionary holds 5 questions
+    - Each key is the input
+    - Each value holds the answer choices
+3. Feed format_json() into Groq one index at a time (since each index holds 5 questions)